 The Children’s Education Program offers children the opportunity to learn in a creative, supportive environment.
 Our Children’s Center, located at 310 Eads Avenue, contains state-of-the-art equipment and toys that foster creativity and fun.
 It includes a library equipped with Large-Print and Braille books, the Bertie and Selig Frank Playroom, and our Technology Center containing computers, assistive technology and adaptive aids.
 Learn More

-The San Antonio Lighthouse Seniors Program is an important community resource that provides a wide range of services to assist this growing population.
-Since its creation, the Seniors Program has been growing steadily, and today the program serves more than 3500 individuals annually.
-The San Antonio Lighthouse for the Blind & Vision Impaired offers seniors who are experiencing various degrees of vision loss the opportunity to remain independent and active through five program services.
+The San Antonio Lighthouse Adults and Seniors Program is an important community resource that provides a wide range of services to assist this growing population.
+Since its creation, the Adults and Seniors Program has been growing steadily, and today the program serves more than 3500 individuals annually.
+The San Antonio Lighthouse for the Blind & Vision Impaired offers adults and seniors who are experiencing various degrees of vision loss the opportunity to remain independent and active through six program services.
 These services are sponsored free of charge to qualifying seniors enrolled in the program.
 Learn More

 A comprehensive list of local and national resources is available.
 Learn More